-Mail Art Classes
+Mail Art Class

-Know a group of folks who might be interested in collage, letter-writing, highly- accessible art forms, community connections, creative re-use, and/or the USPS?
+(On Hold – Return TBA) Know a group of folks who might be interested in collage, letter-writing, highly- accessible art forms, community connections, creative re-use, and/or the USPS?
 We are delighted to help open the door to the wonderful world of sending art through the mail with a two-hour, supplies-provided, class.
 We can come to you, or you can come to us.

-The History of Writing Technologies is an interactive exhibit that allows visitors to learn about the development of writing technologies – from writing systems and reed pens, to Braille and electric typewriters- not only by reading about them, but by trying them out.
+(On Hold – Return TBA) The History of Writing Technologies is an interactive exhibit that allows visitors to learn about the development of writing technologies – from writing systems and reed pens, to Braille and electric typewriters- not only by reading about them, but by trying them out.